ietf-wg-jose/json-web-proof/charter-ietf-jose-03.md

 The second limitation is unlinkability.
 While it is a common experience to share unique trackable identifiers, such as e-mail addresses, names, and locations, there are also many identity-related exchanges that only involve an access control decision or capability without needing to uniquely identify a person.
 The only solution today using a JWT is to request a new token per Verifier from the issuer each time, or ahead of time in batches to be able to use a different one per Verifier – such that they are single-use tokens.

 Accomplishing both goals efficiently and securely has been a multi-decade research activity for a sizeable academic and applied cryptography community, often referred to as anonymous credentials.
 Some of the cryptographic techniques developed in this space involve pairing-friendly curves and zero-knowledge proofs (to name just a few).
 The current JOSE and JWT specifications are not sufficiently general to enable use of these newer techniques.
-The reconstituted JSON Object Signing and Encryption (JOSE) working group will build on what came before but also rectify these shortcomings.
+This charter is for a working group (name TBD) that will build on what came before but also rectify these shortcomings.

 This group is chartered to work on the following deliverables:

-- An Informational document detailing Use Cases and Requirements for the new JSON Object Signing and Encryption (JOSE) specifications enabling selective disclosure and zero-knowledge proofs.
+- An Informational document detailing Use Cases and Requirements for new specifications enabling JSON-based selective disclosure and zero-knowledge proofs.

 - Standards Track document(s) specifying representation(s) of independently-disclosable integrity-protected sets of data and/or proofs using JSON-based data structures, which also aims to prevent the ability to correlate by different verifiers.